fritshoogland-yugabyte/rust-postgres-sync/README.md

 - perform loading dummy data using COPY FROM using a CSV file (copy-file operation).
 - perform loading dummy data using a procedure (procedure operation).
 - perform select statements that select all rows via a primary key lookup (select operation).
-- perform update statements that update all non PK fields via a primary key lookup.
+- perform update statements that update all non PK fields via a primary key lookup (update operation).

 For all scenario's:
 - the number of concurrent connections can be specified (threads).